emmajanedrews/base-template/_drafts/how-can-you-help-your-employees-save-for-retirement.md

 In addition to the record keepers’ calculations, we can create something called a “gap statement” for each employee.
 The gap statement simply performs the retirement bullseye calculation for them.
 As a matter of fact, with all our plans, we create a gap statement for all their employees.
 If you’d like a copy of an example of our gap statement, feel free to email me again at the aforementioned address.

-If you’re interested in learning more about my process or the strategies for creating your optimal retirement plan, click here [LINK] and I’ll send you a free copy of my book “The Retirement Bullseye.”
+If you’re interested in learning more about my process or the strategies for creating your optimal retirement plan, [click here](info@ccadvisors.com) and I’ll send you a free copy of my book “The Retirement Bullseye.”

 If you have any other questions about this topic or you’d like to connect with me, don’t hesitate to send me an email.
 I look forward to helping you.